adasprilla/TouchPad-Gestures/README.md

 ### CONFIGURATION

+Many users will be happy with the default configuration in which case you can just type the following and you are ready to go:

+    libinput-gestures-setup start
+    libinput-gestures-setup autostart

+Otherwise, if you want to create your own custom gestures etc, keep reading ..

 The default gestures are in `/etc/libinput-gestures.conf`.
 Or copy that file and configure your own gestures in `~/.config/libinput-gestures.conf`.
 The available gestures are: